Skip to content

 Developmental trauma

-Even in loving families and stable homes, children can experience what is called ‘developmental trauma.’
+Even in loving families and stable homes, children can experience developmental trauma.
 This is trauma that results from relational interaction patterns.
-For example, if a child has a very anxious mother, the child may pull away, detach, and ‘dissociate’ from their own emotions in order to not stress their mother out.
-Children rely on primary caregivers for survival so they may go to extreme lengths to protect the relationship, even by way of sacrificing their own authentic feelings.
-In this case, the child will likely have difficulty attaching to others and may avoid closeness and intimacy.
-[1]
+For example, if a child has a very anxious mother, the child may pull away, detach, and ‘dissociate’ from their own emotions to not stress their mother.

 Frequent changes in a young child’s life can also cause developmental trauma.
 For example, a move across town, divorce, death of a pet, or change of schools can cause some level of what psychologists call ‘small t trauma.’